olgunozoktas/adminlte_v3/tutorials/tutorial7.md

 ~~~~

 In the code above, we have added :class attribute to the element to be sure that the error is checked.
-If there is an error thene the error will be added to the "<has-error>" component automatically.
+If there is an error thene the error will be added to the **has-error** component automatically.

 1. Users.vue -[here](../resources/assets/js/components/Users.vue)